hernanmd/BioSmalltalk/repository/BioWrappers.package/BioWrapperObject.class/README.md

 A wrapper enables configuration and makes possible the messaging of another object (i.e. an external software).

+You can add three types of things to a wrapped object:

+- Parameters
+- Options
+- Properties

 Instance Variables
 	cmdLine:			<String>
 	lastStatus:			<Boolean>